On the surface chemisorption of oxidizing fine iron particles: insights gained from molecular dynamics simulations: Introduction

-In this work, molecular dynamics simulations are performed to determine the TAC and MAC for an iron(-oxide)-air system.
-Then, these values are used to examine the effect of the Knudsen transition regime on the combustion behavior of single iron particles.
+To study the effect of chemisorption and the effect of the free-molecular regime, molecular dynamics simulations are performed to determine the TAC and MAC for an iron(-oxide)-air system.
+Then, these values are used in a two-layer point-particle model to examine the effect of chemisorption and the effect of the Knudsen transition regime on the combustion behavior of single iron particles.
 The paper is organized as follows.
-Section 2 describes the methodology of the boundary-sphere model used to describe the combustion of single iron particles.
-In Section 3 the procedure for the molecular dynamics simulations is discussed.
-Section 4 presents the results of the molecular dynamics simulations.
-In Section 5 the results of the single iron particle model are discussed.
+Section 2 describes the methodology of the two-layer model used to describe the combustion of single iron particles.
+In Section 3, the procedure for the molecular dynamics simulations used to determine the thermal and mass accommodation coefficients is discussed.
+Section 4 presents the results of the TAC and MAC obtained from these molecular dynamics simulations.
+In Section 5, the results of the single iron particle combustion model are discussed.
 Conclusions are provided in Section 6.